 Iliff is a graduate school.
 Candidates for all of the master degree programs must hold a baccalaureate degree from a college or university accredited by an agency acceptable to Iliff.
 Admission is based on several factors including, but not limited to, grade point average, personal references and an admissions essay.
-A cumulative G.P.A. of 2.75 on a 4.0 scale is required for admission to the Master of Divinity, the Master of Arts in Social Change, the Master of Arts in Pastoral and Spiritual Care programs.
+A cumulative G.P.A. of 2.75 on a 4.0 scale is required for admission to the Master of Divinity, the Master of Arts in Social Justice and Ethics, the Master of Arts in Pastoral and Spiritual Care programs.
 A cumulative G.P.A. of 3.0 on a 4.0 scale is required for admission to the Master of Arts and the Master of Theological Studies degree programs.
 See the catalog for more information.

 Iliff School of Theology (Iliff) endorses and complies with all state and federal nondiscrimination laws and regulations in the administration of its admission, educational and financial aid policies.
 Iliff does not discriminate on the basis of race, color, national origin, sex, disability, sexual orientation, gender identity or age in its programs and activities.

 Prior to starting the online application, we strongly recommend that all applicants review and refer to the application instructions before beginning an application.
 Please note that applicants for the PhD program apply through the University of Denver.
 Click here for information and to apply for the PhD program.